tgharry50/BBDays2024_Nr9_Front/README.md

 The server-side application is split into two parts.
 The front-end is developed using Vue.js with Vuetify, providing a responsive and modern UI.
 The back-end is built in C# using the Entity Framework, which communicates with a Microsoft SQL Server database.
 This architecture ensures that all data, including inventory, user registration, and SOS messages, is efficiently processed and stored in a secure and scalable manner.

-The electromagnetic lock is simulated by a red LED connected to the ESP32, which activates upon establishing a Wi-Fi connection, as each kit operates as a Wi-Fi access point (AP):
+The electromagnetic lock of the first aid kit is simulated by a red LED connected to the ESP32, which activates upon establishing a Wi-Fi connection, as each kit operates as a Wi-Fi access point (AP):

 ![e56b8bb5-dcd3-4a26-8d52-ce3d0c4eaec7](https://github.com/user-attachments/assets/8c2a3ff4-1598-488a-be70-e6d96282a930)